vivanpoddar/paradigms/FILE_BROWSER_CONGRESS_README.md

 ### Congress Bills Section
 - Automatically fetches the latest 50 bills from Congress.gov
 - Real-time data from the official Congress.gov API
+- **NEW: PDF viewing** - Click on any bill to view the actual PDF document
 - Bill metadata including:
   - Bill number and type (HR, S, etc.)
   - Title and description